-Each student in the concentration submits an updated copy of the Field Worksheet along with a Plan of Concentration every semester.
-Use the Field Worksheets to note which courses on your Plan of Concentration will satisfy your field requirements, and talk with your academic adviser and other tutors about your choices.
+Each student in the concentration submits an updated copy of the Field Worksheet every semester.
+Use the Field Worksheet to map which courses will satisfy your field requirements, and talk with your academic adviser and other tutors about your choices.

-In May of the sophomore year, students submit the Field Declaration and Student Interest Form describing their interests as specifically as possible.
+In May of the sophomore year, students submit the Field Declaration and Student Interest Form, using it to describe their interests as specifically as possible.
 Sophomores use this form to declare their Field of Study in the concentration.
 Based on this information, students will be matched with a tutor and other students in Junior Tutorial.
-If a student's interests shift over the summer, he or she should inform the Director of Studies or Associate Director of Studies.
-Tutorial assignments are posted on the first day of classes.
+If a student's interests shift over the summer, they should inform the Director of Studies or Associate Director of Studies.

-History & Literature’s Modern World field encourages students to pursue transnational projects c.
+History & Literature’s Modern World field encourages students to pursue transnational projects from c.
 1750 to the present.
 To declare the Modern World as your field of study, complete the Modern World Proposal and attach a brief explanation of your proposed topic of study.
-Proposals may be submitted by the petition deadline at the beginning of each semester or by the Plan of Concentration deadline at the end of the academic year.
+Proposals should be submitted by the stated deadline at the beginning of the junior year.
 The courses approved as part of a proposal constitute the unique list of courses that count for the Modern World field requirements.

 History & Literature concentrators may design their own Subfields, which consist of 2 or 3 courses that would not otherwise count toward the student's declared Field of Study.
 Ideally, subfields should inform a major research project, such as the junior essay or senior thesis.
 A student may develop a Subfield Proposal in consultation with tutors and other faculty as appropriate.
 Students may propose subfields at the start of one of three semesters: junior fall, junior spring, or senior fall.
-Subfield proposals are due at the same time as petitions, usually in the first week of classes.
+Subfield proposals are due at the same time as petitions.

 If you have taken a course not listed on the Courses that Count that you wish to count for credit in your Field of Study, you are welcome to submit a Petition to the Committee on Instruction.
 You can also petition to count a course that you plan to take during the coming semester, or to substitute one course for another required course.